ILRI-Genomics-Platform/AMR-Genomic-Surveillance/README.md

 ## Set up
 You will use your personal computers computers to log into the ILRI HPC cluster, which operates on a Linux-operating system.
 Since we will be working from the remote servers, you will not need special setup for your personal laptops.
 However, you will need to install a program that enables you to log into the HPC.

->**Note**

->Once inside the `hpc`, all instances of ```$USER``` will be equivalent to the hpc username that you were assigned.
-Your username, by default, is stored in a variable called `USER`.
-By using it, you will not have to type-in your username, rather, your shell will automatically pick your username which is the value stored in the `USER` variable.
-The `$` (dollar) character-prefix to a variable name is used to call the value of that variable.

 ## Analysis preprations

 ### Logging into the HPC